arius25/log.js/Readme.md

 Specifying a database connection:

-	create table dashboard_log (
+	create table test_log (
-      id              int NOT NULL AUTO_INCREMENT,
+      id              int(11) NOT NULL AUTO_INCREMENT,
-      date_created    datetime NOT NULL,
       application     varchar(64) NOT NULL,
       level           varchar(16) NOT NULL,
-      message         varchar(8192) NOT NULL, -- this should allow for very descriptive logs PRIMARY KEY(id)
+      message         varchar(8192) NOT NULL, -- this should allow for very descriptive log messages date_created    datetime NOT NULL
+      PRIMARY KEY(id)
 	)